 Unlike all my renowned predecessors, I often “dress up” contemporary situations in the “garments” of the past.
 To me the language of Art has a continuity that is timeless.

-Visual art, unlike sequentially processed texts, has a more immediate impact on the spectator and is licensed to address situations in their extreme.
+Visual art has a more immediate impact on the spectator than sequentially processed texts, and is licensed to address situations in their extreme.
 During the last five years I created, by invitation, a collection of paintings in support of the Oxford University projects to further reinforce the need for an in-depth understanding of the ethical issues and dilemmas that permeate technological innovation and everyday use of social media.